johnfmorton/svg-generator-project/readme.md

 This project uses [SVG.js](https://svgjs.dev/docs/3.0/) to make the SVG creation easier.

+The settings panel uses [Shoelace web components](https://shoelace.style/).

 I hope you find it useful.

-The settings panel uses [Shoelace web components](https://shoelace.style/).
+If you have questions, send me a public message on Threads.
+Thanks! -John